Klondike Silver (CVE:KS) Trading Down 20% – Time to Sell?

 Shares of Klondike Silver Corp.
-(CVE:KS – Get Free Report) fell 20% during trading on Wednesday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
+(CVE:KS – Get Free Report) fell 20% on Wednesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
 212,000 shares changed hands during trading, a decline of 42% from the average session volume of 367,774 shares.
 The stock had previously closed at C$0.03.

 Klondike Silver Trading Down 20.0%